Garrett, Floyd County, Kentucky

 Garrett is an unincorporated community and coal town in Floyd County, Kentucky, United States.

-It is located at the intersection of Kentucky Route 80 and Kentucky Route 7.
-CSX E&BV Subdivision also passes through the center of town between Front Street and State Route 7.
+History

 The town was founded by the Elk Horn Coal Company.

 A post office was established in 1910 and named "Ballard".
-In 1914 the name was changed to Garrett, for brothers John and Robert Garrett, both Baltimore bankers and coal company financiers.
+In 1914, the name was changed to Garrett in honor of brothers John and Robert Garrett, both Baltimore bankers and coal company financiers.

-Between July 26th and July 28th the nearby town of Jackson, KY recorded 8 inches of precipitation leading to widespread destruction and loss of life in and around Garrett.
+Between July 26 and July 28, during the 2022 Appalachian floods, the nearby town of Jackson recorded eight inches of precipitation, leading to widespread destruction and loss of life in and around Garrett.

+Geography

+Garrett is located at the intersection of Kentucky Route 80 and Kentucky Route 7.
+It is also on Kentucky Route 550 and Kentucky Route 777.
+CSX E&BV Subdivision also passes through the center of town between Front Street and State Route 7.

+Notable person

+Resident Jeremy Hall served as a guard during the 1995–96 Wisconsin Badgers men's basketball team.